 by Paul Heacock

-From all of us at Cambridge Dictionaries Online and Cambridge Words, best wishes for 2013.
+This post includes contributions from Colin McIntosh, Wendalyn Nichols, Stella O’Shea, Hugh Rawson, Kate Woodford, and Helen Waterhouse.
+From all of us at Cambridge Dictionaries Online and Cambridge Words, best wishes for 2012.